 Code language: R (r)

 Notice that instead of pasting the hyphen, we used it as a separator.
 Before moving on to the next example, it is worth pointing out that if we don’t want to add whitespace, we can use the paste0() function instead.
 This way, we don’t need the sep parameter.
-In the following example, we are going to have a look at how to combine multiple columns (i.e., three or more) in R.
+In the following example, we will look at how to combine multiple columns (i.e., three or more) in R.

 Combine Multiple Columns in R

-As you may have understood, combining more than 2 columns is as simple as adding a parameter to the paste()
+As you may have understood, combining more than two columns is as simple as adding a parameter to the paste()

 function.
-Here’s how we combine three columns in R:
+Here is how we combine three columns in R:

 dataf$DMY <- paste(dataf$Date, dataf$Month, dataf$Year)